Setup

 Copy Token

-Then in the Whitelabel section of the Tickets dashboard, paste it into the Bot Token field and press Submit:
+Then in the Whitelabel tab of the Tickets dashboard (link), paste the token into the Bot Token field and press Submit:

 Submit Token